vignettes/articles/lab_02_intro_to_R.Rmd

 You can capitalize words in the file name if you choose, but it should follow the general convention above.

-as the last line of the
+• for example, see the volume as the last line of the example below

 # Problem 1